Semana Santa in Spain celebrating Easter and holy week in Spain

 Salobreña is a village that is either uphill or downhill there is nothing in between until you get to the playa or beach.
 The Semana Santa processions must wind their way through some incredibly narrow streets as you can see from the photos.
 Often accompanied by a man with a metal pole to hold up the wires that might impede the passage of the ‘tronos’ as they pass by.
 The censers carried by the penitents waft sweet-scented smoke across the narrow streets and the air is full of the perfume of lilies.

-Semana Santa FAQs
+Semana Santa Holy Week and Spanish Culture FAQs

 Celebrating Semana Santa in Spain a group of men carrying a tronos with a statue of Mary on top